 This chapter reviews consumption, power generation, physical trading and supply price trends in the EU 28 market.
 It begins with a profile of Europe’s position in the global power market.
 Next EU national markets and consumption trends up to 2017 are covered.
 A detailed review of the EU’s power generation mix follows.
 The sizeable and important cross-border trading sector is also profiled.
 The chapter concludes with coverage of widely varying pre-tax supply prices in EU markets.

 Chapter 2 – European Power Industry Policies

 This chapter reviews the EU policy framework for European power markets.
 First it presents a profile of key policy players.
 A sketch of market opening history follows.
 Next it covers the “third energy package”, which sets the main contours of today’s regulatory system.
-Environmental policies are also covered, including developments in the troubled EU emissions trading scheme.
-A review of the crucial topic of energy trading regulation comes next.
+Environmental policies are also covered, including developments in the EU emissions trading scheme.
+A summary of the “Winter Package” measures is also included.
+The chapter concludes with a review of the crucial topic of energy trading regulation.

 Chapter 3 – Price Trends

 This chapter profiles price developments, which have been highly volatile over the longer term.
 It begins with a review of historical price trends in the major wholesale power markets, including country rankings and major changes.
 Next the key fuel price indicators are covered – natural gas and imported thermal coal.
 An analysis of the commercial positions of gas and coal in the power markets is included, together with emissions price trends.